Where We Be

 Largely intact floor mosaic from a Byzantine-era church at Masada

-There's a hard way up to Masada (the switchbacks) and an easy way (the cable car).
+There's a hard way up to Masada (the switchbacks) and an easy way up (the cable car).
 We took the easy way.

 The sauna room is surprisingly intact.
 Steam emerged through holes in the reddish clay pipes, keeping the room hot.

-palace once looked like with its three terraces
+This model shows what Herod's "hanging" palace once looked like with its three terraces

 Interesting window on the world